Experience Modernization Console console-reference

 The Home view is your starting point for using the console.

-• At the top is a prompt panel for making requests of the console.
+- At the top is a prompt input for making requests of the console.

-• Below the prompt panel are suggested prompts to use to start your project.
+- Below the prompt panel are suggested prompts for getting started with your project.

-The prompt panel provides controls for interacting with the AI.
+The prompt input provides controls for interacting with the AI.

 Content View content-view